kcalvelli/nixos_config/README.md

 ## Getting Started

+### First Time Installation

+The automated installer makes it easy to get started.
+It will:
+- Detect your hardware (CPU, GPU, laptop/desktop)
+- Help you partition disks safely
+- Install a configured NixOS system
+- Generate host configuration for future customization

+**Recommended approach:**
+1. Test in a VM first to understand the system
+2. Review the generated configuration
+3. Customize for your needs before production deployment

-**Do not blindly apply this configuration.** Instead, use it for inspiration and learning.
-Browse the documentation to understand the patterns, then extract and adapt only what you need for your hardware and workflow.
+See the documentation to understand the architecture, then use the installer or adapt components for your setup.

 Key documentation to explore:
 - [`docs/INSTALLATION.md`](docs/INSTALLATION.md) - Installation guide with automated installer